catrionamurphy/midAirGestures/readme.md

+# Structure
+The repository is set up as follows:
+* Timelog
+*

 # Guidance
 This is a suggested template for a project.
 You can modify it as you please, but but remember to keep: